hauke96/the-green-spot/content/posts/comparison-rebel-2k-nomad-s1/index.en.md

 If you plan a longer tour, then you need to have a serious conversation with your wallet and then decide ;)

+Luckily there are true alternatives for the S1, for example the Sigma TXL or other hybrid packrafts, which are made for 1-2 persons.

 # Conclusion

 For *me* the Nomad S1 is the better Packraft (especially the normal version with the fin and spraydeck).